 Who we are

 As a leading organisation for Parkinson's, providing research, education and support, we are constantly working to realise possibilities for people living with Parkinson’s.
-Over the last 40 years, we have greatly improved quality of life for people living with Parkinson's, including Young Onset Parkinson’s, and Atypical Parkinson's (MSA, MSA and CBS).
+Over the last 40 years, we have greatly improved quality of life for people living with Parkinson's, including Young Onset Parkinson’s, and Atypical Parkinson's (MSA, PSA and CBS).

 At Fight Parkinson’s, (formerly known as Parkinson’s Victoria) our community is at the forefront of all we do.
 We believe that with strong sector coordination and leadership, and greater community and government support, we can realise better outcomes.

 Our multi-disciplinary team provides specialist advice and support to people living with Parkinson's, their families, carers, and health care professionals through: